dessant/scroll-zoom/README.md

 Scroll Zoom is a browser extension which lets you zoom web pages with the left or right mouse button and the scroll wheel.
+The mouse gesture can be configured from the extension's options, and the customization of zoom levels is also supported.

 ## Screenshots